klab-aizu/EnsembleSTDP/README.md

 ```

 ### Test sub-model
-After the training, sub-model’s classification accuracy can be tested by replacing "train" with "test" in the above command
+After the training, the sub-model’s classification accuracy can be tested by replacing "train" with "test" in the above command
 ```
 python eth_mnist_test.py --model_number 1 --n_neurons 100 --start_image 0 --end_image 6000
 ```

 ### Merge sub-models
 To merge and compress the trained sub-models, the number of compressions and similarity measurements need to be specified.
-Before running the command below, make sure all the files of sub-models to be merged (model_*.pth, assignments_*.pth, and proportions_*.pth for each model) are in the models_to_merge folder.
+Before running the command below, make sure all the sub-model files to be merged (model_*.pth, assignments_*.pth, and proportions_*.pth for each model) are in the models_to_merge folder.
 The example of the command to merge sub-models using MSE and compress 100 neurons:
 ```
 python3 eth_mnist_merge.py --method mse --n_compression 100
 ```
-* Mean Squired Error (MSE) -> --method mse
+* Mean Squared Error (MSE) -> --method mse
 * Manhattan Distance -> --method manhattan
 * Cosine Similarity -> --method cos
 * Correlation Coefficient -> --method corr